rustwasm/rustwasm.github.io/_posts/2018-10-24-multithreading-rust-and-wasm.md

 something like "add pthreads" or "add `std::thread`" to wasm, the current proposal for threads in WebAssembly is actually quite different!
-Instead of providing a full library experience the threads proposal is instead specifying the fundamental building blocks upon wich you can build a threading library.
+Instead of providing a full library experience the threads proposal is instead specifying the fundamental building blocks upon which you can build a threading library.

 #### Atomic Instructions